AmadeusChan/AmadeusChan.github.io/index.md

 * Feb.
 2020: One paper gets accepted by **PLDI'2020 (the 41st ACM SIGPLAN Conference on Programming Language Design and Implementation)**.
 * Aug.
 2019: Awarded Annenberg Fellowship at USC.
 * Oct.
 2018: Awarded the Scholarship for Academic Excellence at Tsinghua University.
 * Aug.
-2014: Awarded Silver Medalist in National Olympiad in Informatics (NOI, China).
+2014: Awarded Silver Medal in National Olympiad in Informatics (NOI, China).